City ends negotiations on planned redevelopment of Evans-Fintube property

-An ambitious plan to build a mixed-use development highlighted by a 42-story skyscraper on the southern half of the Evans-Fintube property near downtown came to an end Thursday when the city announced that it has halted negotiations with the developer.
+An ambitious plan to build a mixed-use development highlighted by a 42-story skyscraper on the southern half of the Evans-Fintube property near downtown came to an end Thursday.
+The city announced that it has halted negotiations with the developer.

 The Tulsa Authority for Economic Opportunity — the city’s economic development arm — and the city informed Team Alchemy of their decision Thursday afternoon, citing a material change in the development team and the company’s inability to maintain the requirements set forth for the developer in the original request for proposals.